jonbirge/ecochef/README.md

 ## Contributing

-The app will be freely available on the Apple AppStore as EcoChef.
-Help is welcome, and all contributors to this repo will be credited in the official app.
+The app is freely available on the Apple App Store.
+Help is welcome, and all contributors to this repo will be credited in "Credits" page on the official app.